Mesopotamia is one of the cradles of human civilization. Here, the earliest cities in world history appeared, about 3500 BCE.

 Their elite soldiers were armed with bronze armour and weapons, and less-well armed but more mobile troops were deployed slings and bows and arrows.

-In the 2nd millennium BC, Mesopotamian armies adopted a new piece of military technology, the horse-drawn chariot.
+In the 2nd millennium BCE, Mesopotamian armies adopted a new piece of military technology, the horse-drawn chariot.
 This was an innovation imported from the nomads of the steppes to the north.
 Mastering chariot warfare demanded considerable training and practice, and the adoption of this technology must have given further impetus to the use of trained, perhaps even professional, soldiers.

 (Click here for the Assyrian army, which brought Mesopotamian warfare to its peak.)